Creating an inclusive culture

 |LGBTQ+||4% of all colleagues||No target set|

-We have six key priorities to help us achieve these targets:
+We have five key priorities to help us achieve these targets:

 - Create an inclusive working environment for all colleagues